Kapil-888/ggplots/README.md

 4. ANOVA:
 - Analysis of variance is used for checking if the difference between 3 or more categorical variables vs a numerical variable is statiscally diffence or could it have been occurred by chance.
 - These can be done for multiple variable as MANOVA (multivariate ANOVA)

+5. Chi-Square tests:
+- It is used for checking differences in propotions of two categorical (discrete) variables.
+- I have here demonstrated two types of chi tests - goodness of fit, & test of independence